Everyone alive has something he or she should be grateful for. From the mundane to the sublime, there is always a reason to be thankful.

 As followers of Jesus Christ, let’s relate that to our attitude towards the free gift of salvation we received from Above.

 Many of us would say that our salvation is what we are most grateful for in this life.
 And that’s a great thing!

 Jesus Himself taught that our greatest joy should be that our names are written in Heaven (See Luke 10:20).
 So it is well in order to feel immensely grateful to God for our salvation and also allow that joyful attitude to reflect in our daily living.

 But do we really live our lives daily in a way that demonstrates that we truly appreciate our salvation?
 Are we as joyful as we should be?

 Probably not!
-That’s why I am writing this post, because I’m convinced some of us are falling behind expectation in that regard.
+That’s why I am writing this post because I’m convinced some of us are falling behind expectations in that regard.

 If you don’t value your salvation, you will underestimate the need to love other people with the same love God has loved you with.Tweet

 Sometimes we are immensely grateful we are saved.
 Some other times we don’t even seem to remember we are saved.
 So we go about our lives not reflecting the attitude of gratitude both before God and our fellow man or woman.

 It is my belief that if we are constantly thankful to God for the free gift of salvation we received in Christ, it will positively impact the way we respond to God and the way we treat other people.

 In this post, I will highlight five ways being grateful for your salvation will impact your life positively.